astraut-solutions/easy-risk-register/docs/guides/deploy/serverless-integrations.md

 # Serverless Integrations (No Browser Secrets)

-Any integration that needs credentials (InfluxDB tokens, threat intel API keys, etc.) must run server-side, not in the browser.
+Any integration that needs credentials (threat intel API keys, etc.) must run server-side, not in the browser.

 ## Why